NTNU-IMT/stormbird/book/src/introduction.md

 <figure>
     <img src="static/actualtor_line_streamlines.png" alt="Actuator line streamlines">
-    <figcaption>Figure 1: Examples of stramlines around wing sails that are simualted with this library.</figcaption>
+    <figcaption>Figure 1: Examples of streamlines around wing sails that are simulated with this library.</figcaption>
 </figure>

 To achieve practical modeling capabilities for these use cases, the following physical effects are assumed to be particularly important: